 In Chile, President Salvader Allende continues to seek a solution to a transport strike which is costing the country million of pounds.

-In Chile, President Salvader Allende continues to seek a solution to a transport strike which is costing the country million of pounds.
+Background: In Chile, President Salvader Allende continues to seek a solution to a transport strike which is costing the country million of pounds.
 The strike is into its fourth week, and is estimated to be costing Chile about two and a half million pounds a day.
 It's also causing food and other shortages.

 The leader of the Transport Ministry and his Under Secretary have both resigned, after failing to find a solution.